Accessing software

 Though software installation differs from package to package, the general process is the same: download the software, read the installation instructions (important!), install dependencies, compile, then start using our software.

-As an example we will install the bioinformatics toolkit seqtk
+As an example we will install the bioinformatics toolkit seqtk.
+We’ll first need to obtain the

-source code from GitHub using git
+source code from GitHub using git.

-[yourUsername@cl1 ~]$ git clone https://github.com/lh3/seqtk.git
+[yourUsername@clf1 ~]$ git clone https://github.com/lh3/seqtk.git

 Cloning into 'seqtk'...